-Voice achieves multi-gold award winning success at the Asia Pacific Awards 2017
+VOICE achieves multi-gold award winning success at the Asia Pacific Awards 2017

-Voice’s client work with Aunt Jean’s Dairy, Healthy Breath/MEO, OJI Fibre Solutions, and Frucor Suntory was shortlisted for five awards.
+VOICE’s client work with Aunt Jean’s Dairy, Healthy Breath/MEO, OJI Fibre Solutions, and Frucor Suntory was shortlisted for five awards.
 Its work with Frucor Suntory won gold for best corporate rebrand following a merger or an acquisition.
-Voice also won gold for best wayfinding or signage for its work with OJI Fibre solutions, and gold for best use of packaging for its work with Aunt Jean’s Dairy and O-I New Zealand.
+VOICE also won gold for best wayfinding or signage for its work with OJI Fibre solutions, and gold for best use of packaging for its work with Aunt Jean’s Dairy and O-I New Zealand.

-Voice Brand Agency’s work with Healthy Breath/MEO also received a silver for best implementation of a brand development project across multiple markets and bronze for best strategic/creative development of a new brand.
+VOICE’s work with Healthy Breath/MEO also received a silver for best implementation of a brand development project across multiple markets and bronze for best strategic/creative development of a new brand.

 The global Transform Awards celebrate the best in rebranding, employer brand strategy and brand development in Europe, MENA (Middle East and North Africa), Asia-Pacific and North America and each region’s awards ceremony is held annually in London, Dubai, Hong Kong and New York.
-The awards recognise best practice in corporate, product and global brand development work, with categories that focus on strategy, execution, content and evaluation.
+The awards recognise best practice in corporate, product and global brand development work, with categories that focus on brand strategy, execution, content and evaluation.

 This year’s Transform Awards Asia-Pacific judging panel consisted of 22 in-house industry experts from a multitude of sectors and organisations such as UberEATS, IBM, Greenpeace and Mattel.
 The scoring is done on a points system and the judges score anonymously.
 There is a commercial aspect to the judging and shortlisted work must demonstrate proven success.